Agriculture

 Top Agro-Based Industries - Textile Industry

-Textile industry is one of the major contributors of the economy to the nation in GDP growth and foreign exchange.
-It contributes around 4% to the GDP of the country.
-This industry is self-reliant and generates everything from raw material to the final goods for their own customers.
+The textile industry is one of the major contributors to the GDP growth and foreign exchange.
+India is the 3rd largest exporter of textiles and apparel worldwide.
+This industry is self-reliant and generates everything from raw materials to the final goods for its own customers.
+The textiles and apparel industry has a contribution of 12% to exports, 13% to industrial production, and 2.3% to the country’s GDP.

-The textile industry involves spinning, weaving, processing, and apparel manufacturing.
-Maharashtra and Gujarat are the top cotton textiles producing states in India.
+The raw materials used by the textile industry are cotton, silk, jute, and sometimes artificial fibre.
+The final products are clothes, household items, etc. The textile industry involves spinning, weaving, processing, and apparel manufacturing.
+Maharashtra and Gujarat are the top cotton textile-producing states in India.

 Food Processing Industry